 December has quite the ironic twist.
-It’s the time of year we most intend to reflect on the birth of our Savior, and yet it is the month we have the least amount of time for reflection.
+It’s the time of year we most intend to reflect on our Savior’s birth, and yet it’s the month we have the least amount of time for reflection.

-We are already busy people, but then we somehow add to our normal daily busyness massive amounts of holiday busyness.
-Christmas time brings Christmas decorations, Christmas shopping, Christmas parties, Christmas cookies, Christmas pictures, Christmas traditions, Christmas crafts, Christmas events, and a variety of other Christmas activities and tasks.
-As a child, this was all being done for us, so it really was the “most wonderful time of the year!”
-BUT, as we reach adulthood something changes… we are now in charge of making all these “most wonderful” moments happen – and it takes a lot of work!
+We’re already busy people, but then we somehow add massive amounts of holiday busyness.
+There’s Christmas decorating, Christmas shopping, Christmas parties, Christmas cookies, Christmas pictures, Christmas traditions, Christmas crafts, Christmas events, and whatever else it takes to make it the “most wonderful time of the year.”

-So before we get too far into December, is there anything we can do to make Christmas a highlight of our year – not just because we did all of the “fun” things – but because we successfully put our attention on the celebration of our Savior’s birth?
-I hope so!
-Two specific ideas come to my mind…
+So before we get too far into December, let’s aim to make Christmas the highlight of our year for the right reasons!
+Fun and traditions will happen, but let’s truly put our attention on the celebration of our Savior’s birth!

 Some of our Christmas busyness we can’t control.
 There are places we need to be and things we need to do.
-However, there are some aspects of our schedule that we can plan in order to not end up stressed or overcommitted.
-So in the month of December, let’s look for ways to simplify where we can!
+However, some of our chaotic busyness is our own doing, and where that’s true, let’s look for ways to simplify!

 What do you add to your plate that is not truly helpful?
-Maybe for you, all the traditions and activities are helpful and good – but would it be more helpful if you didn’t do them ALL every year?
+While all the traditions and activities may be great, would it be more helpful if you didn’t do ALL of them this year?
 Would it leave more time for you to reflect on God’s divine gift if you reduced some of the extra stuff?

 Regardless of how simple you keep things, December will still be busy.
 If you want each day to be successful in terms of keeping your attention on Jesus, you need to daily keep your attention on Jesus.
-That sounds obvious, but it’s true.
-The problem is, it’s hard to do!
-When our lives are overflowing with things to do, it feels like our “quiet time” (AKA time spent with God via time in the Bible and prayer) is the most optional item on our to-do list.
-We can’t think along these lines.
+That sounds obvious, but truthfully, it’s hard to do!
+When our lives are overflowing with tasks, it feels like quiet moments of reflection are the most optional item on our to-do list.

-To keep our focus where it should be, we need to make a resolve.
-We need to commit to keeping first things first.
+But we need to commit to daily maintaining our focus.
 We need to renew our desire to give God the attention he is worthy of.
-Then we just need to do it.
-Do whatever it takes to spend daily time reading God’s word, daily time talking to him in prayer, and daily time focusing on him.
+Basically, we need to do whatever it takes to spend daily time reading God’s word, daily time talking to him in prayer, and daily time focusing on him.
 Wake up earlier, stay up later, or resolve to stop at some point in the day, put all things aside, and give God your attention.

 One practical suggestion would be to “switch up” your devotion time a little during the holiday season.
-Maybe you can add a Christmas devotional (you can find a good suggestion here).
-You can read the Christmas story and look for details you haven’t noticed.
+Maybe you can add a Christmas devotional or advent calendar.
 You could re-listen to past Christmas sermons and spend time journaling afterward.
 You could pray through a Christmas hymn.
-Instead of struggling to keep your regular “quiet time” routines because of Christmas, maybe you can turn the Christmas season into a catalyst for better quiet times!
+Instead of struggling to keep your regular “quiet time” routines because of Christmas, maybe you can turn Christmas into a catalyst for better quiet times!

-Even if your devotion time remains basic and routine-like, don’t embody the irony of Christmas – a Christian who is celebrating Christ, but is too busy to focus on Christ.
-It can happen to all of us, but let’s not let it!
+But even if your devotion time remains basic and routine-like, don’t embody the irony of Christmas: a Christian who is celebrating Christ, but is too busy to focus on Christ.

-More importantly, if you gave God your best every day, and didn’t let time with him go to the wayside, you would finish the month strong.
-You would know regardless of what didn’t happen – the most important thing did happen – you successfully put your attention on the celebration of our Savior’s birth – and that is what Christmas is all about!
+More importantly, if we give God our best every day, and didn’t let time with him go to the wayside, we would finish the month strong, with our focus in the right place!
+Because regardless of what didn’t happen, the most important thing did happen: we spent time thanking God for sending his Son to earth (and that is what Christmas is all about!).